Skip to main content

 1. Every URL should start with the text part.

-2. Text parts should not repeat the names of existing modules (for example /users/
+2. Text parts should not repeat the names of existing modules (for example /users/, /mailbox) to avoid possible links disruption for other modules.

 3. Dynamic blocks should take turns with text blocks in order to avoid confusion and appearance of broken links.